ozankececioglu/zero-to-production/presentations/chapter3-part2.md

 - Previous integration tests were stateless, they did not interact with the database to check if the data was stored correctly.
 - There are 2 options to check for side-effects:
   - leverage another endpoint of our public API to inspect the application state: Needs another api endpoint, which we don't have currently
-  - query directly the database in our test case: Let's pick this temporarily, we will go back to first option later when we write an endpoint
+  - query directly the database in our test case: Let's pick this temporarily, we will go back to first option later

 ---